RubixML/ML/README.md

 ```

 ### Robust Standardizer
-This transformer standardizes continuous features by centering around the median and scaling by the median absolute deviation (MAD), a value referred to as robust Z Score.
+This standardizer transforms continuous features by centering around the median and scaling by the median absolute deviation (MAD).
 The use of robust statistics makes this standardizer more immune to outliers than the [Z Scale Standardizer](#z-scale-standardizer).

 ##### Continuous | Stateful

-##### Parameters:
+#### Parameters:
 | # | Param | Default | Type | Description |
 |--|--|--|--|--|
 | 1 | center | true | bool | Should we center the sample matrix? |

-##### Additional Methods:
+#### Additional Methods:

 Return the medians calculated by fitting the training set:
 ```php